Operation Moshtarak: February 9, 2010 (D-4)

 In preparation for the major offensive, 1st Battalion, 3rd Marines seized the "Five Points" junction east of Marja on the road to Lashkar Gah.
 Elements of Charlie Company were inserted by air under cover of darkness, while elements of Bravo Company, along with 1/3's Combat Engineer Platoon, traveled 9 kilometers on foot from their bases in the Nawa district, sweeping the road for explosive devices.
-Also Route Clearance Platoons clearing routes from their respective staging locations (In the Desert or Cop) into pre-scpecified locations and intersections from the East West North and South(a "Breach Point" at the Southern tip of the City ine a specific instance(Breaching a canal with a bulldozer and a Fasseen type bridge gaining access to the much sought after city((RCP3 Attached/Embedded into ODA 3121)) While repelling Taliban assaults, the Marines built a combat outpost, completed on February 14, that they named COP Reilly.
+Also Route Clearance Platoons clearing routes from their respective staging locations (In the Desert or Cop) into pre-specified locations and intersections from the East West North and South(a "Breach Point" at the Southern tip of the City in a specific instance(Breaching a canal with a bulldozer and a Fasseen type bridge gaining access to the much sought after city((RCP3 Attached/Embedded into ODA 3121)) While repelling Taliban assaults, the Marines built a combat outpost, completed on February 14, that they named COP Reilly.
 The 1/3 Marines held COP Reilly and the northeastern outer sector of Marjah until February 25, when Kilo Company, 3rd Battalion, 6th Marines arrived to take control of the position.